awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-data-files.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/c-spectrum-data-files.html)

 You can apply compression at different levels\.
 Most commonly, you compress a whole file or compress individual blocks within a file\.
+Compressing columnar formats at the file level doesn't yield performance benefits\.

 For Redshift Spectrum to be able to read a file in parallel, the following must be true:
 + The file format supports parallel reads\.